Access4all/adg/pages/introduction/about/README.md

 ### Core team

-During the last months, a group of people regularly gathered around developing the Accessibility Developer Guide.
+During the last months, a group of people regularly gathered in order to develop the Accessibility Developer Guide.

 ![The core team working on the Accessibility Developer Guide (details read below)](_media/core-team.jpg)